Exyht/exyht/README.md

 + [Laravel](http://laravel.com/) 4.2.*
 + [Twitter Bootstrap](http://getbootstrap.com/) 3.2.0

+## Facebook Login

+Exyht uses **Facebook** login system.
+This makes Exyht more User friendly and helps to stop spamming.

 ## Feature

 Exyht has *Read only Mode* feature & though it is mainly a JavaScript based App, it's SEO friendly & works also if Javascript is disabled.